bonashen/stream-total/README.md

 #stream-total

-total for stream json object.it's stream collection toolkit.
+total for stream json objects or array,iterator. support AMD or node.

 ##example